 Our music licensing class does not enable us to cover artists who are truly independent.

-Our music licenses from BMI, ASCAP, and SESAC (as well as their Canadian counterparts, SOCAN and Re:Sound, and U.K. counterparts, PPL and PRS for Music) cover approximately 95% of all commercially produced music (both for composers and performers).
-If your collection is derived from major record labels, then you are covered with a standard Live365 Broadcaster package.
-Most musicians are covered or represented by these PROs (Performing Rights Organizations).
+Our music licenses from BMI, ASCAP, and SESAC (as well as their Canadian counterparts SOCAN and Re:Sound, and U.K. counterparts PPL and PRS for Music) cover approximately 95% of all commercially produced music for composers and performers.
+If your collection is derived from major record labels, then you are covered with a standard Live365 Broadcaster package, as most musicians are covered/represented by these PROs (Performing Rights Organizations).
 These PROs also have reciprocal agreements with international PROs.
-This means that it's also fine to play foreign music on your station.
+This means that it is also legal to play foreign music on your station.